tapevans/Projects/Evans/README.md

 Comments on submission:
 * I don't know why but on my git submissions it started saying it was Peter Weddle.
-I am using the same computer he was but I am logged into my account so I don't know why his name is on it
+I am using the same computer he was but I am logged into my account so I don't know why his name is on it.
+We both know that if he was writing this code that it would be working much better than mine.
 * This code runs but by no means is it working correctly.
 If charge fraction is increased to say 0.9, the solver will break